Thursday's Scottish Gossip

 Vancouver Whitecaps midfielder Ryan Gauld has overtaken fellow former Dundee United player Johnny Russell, the Sporting Kansas City forward, as the top-earning Scot in Major League Soccer in the United States.
 (The Courier)

-Stevie Mallan says he had to jump at the chance to go make his loan move from Hibernian to Yeni Malatyaspor permanent to improve himself in the Turkish top-flight against players like Lukas Podolski and Mario Balotelli despite the Glasgow-born midfielder finding life tough away from his family in the less cosmopolitan east of the country.
+Stevie Mallan says he had to jump at the chance to make his loan move from Hibernian to Yeni Malatyaspor permanent to improve himself in the Turkish top-flight against players like Lukas Podolski and Mario Balotelli despite the Glasgow-born midfielder finding life tough away from his family in the less cosmopolitan east of the country.
 (Football Scotland)

 Former Hearts and Rangers winger Billy King has revealed his future at St Patrick's Athletic is uncertain despite helping his side sit second behind Shamrock Rovers in the League of Ireland as they chase a European qualification spot.
 (Edinburgh Evening News)